 The flaming chalice was created by Hans Deutsch in 1941, during World War II when it was commissioned by the Unitarian Service Committee (USC).
 In 1976, the Unitarian Universalist Association included this in their title page of the directory.
 The ritual of lighting a chalice became part of worship in the last 30 years, giving credit to both ancient traditions and new.

 The lighting of a chalice is a tradition that we use to honor the roots of our organization in the Unitarian Universalist tradition, and as a gentle reminder to us of our call to service in faith.
-The words we speak when we light the chalice were written by Emerita President Rev. Rebecca Parker.
+The words we speak when we light the chalice were written by the Starr King Worship Committee and Emerita President Rev. Rebecca Parker.

 “With the kindling of this flame, we reaffirm our commitment to accept life’s gifts with grace and gratitude and to use them to bless the world in the Spirit of Love.”